 Just under a mile to the east of Esh Winning, the Roman road called Dere Street crossed the River Deerness somewhere in the region of the farm called Flass Hall.
-Its name derives from an Old Danish word ‘Flask’ meaning swamp or marsh and has the same meaning as Flass Vale in Durham City.
+It is thought that the crossing point was just below where the Priest Burn joins the Deerness.
+Flass Hall’s name derives from an Old Danish word ‘Flask’ meaning swamp or marsh and has the same meaning as Flass Vale in Durham City.

-In the 19th century Flass belonged to Jane Smythe of Esh Hall who married Sir Robert Peat, a friend of the Prince Regent.
+In the nineteenth century Flass belonged to Jane Smythe of Esh Hall who married Sir Robert Peat, a friend of the Prince Regent.
 Robert had serious gambling debts and probably married Jane for her money.
 Later, they were estranged, partly because of Jane’s kleptomaniac tendencies.
 She chose to live at Sunderland, renting Flass Hall to the Reverend Temple Chevalier of Esh village.

 Ushaw Moor is a former mining village on the north side of the River Deerness half way between Durham and Esh Winning.
-It is central to communities of the Deerness and Browney valleys with the village of Bearpark just to the north.
+It is central to the communities of the Deerness and Browney valleys with the village of Bearpark just to the north.

 Ushaw Moor came into being as a mining village in the nineteenth century on previously empty moorland though there was an earlier farming settlement nearby called Ushaw that was first mentioned in 1312.
-Its site is not certain but the name Ushaw came from ‘Ulfs Shaw’ meaning Wolf’s Wood and may be named after Ulf, a man who held land west of Durham in the 1100s.
+Its exact site is not certain (probably Ushaw Row near Ushaw House) but the name Ushaw came from ‘Ulf’s Shaw’ meaning ‘Wolf’s Wood’ and may be named after Ulf, a man who held land west of Durham in the 1100s.

 The arrival of the Deerness Valley railway in the late 1850s provided the impetus for developing a mine on Ushaw Moor which was opened around 1870 by Ferens and Love on land that belonged to Henry Chaytor of Witton Castle by 1879.
-The first colliery village was about a mile a mile to the west of the present village of Ushaw Moor but was cleared in the 1950s as the village had come to focus on its present site.
+The first colliery village was about a mile to the west of the present village of Ushaw Moor but was cleared in the 1950s as the village had come to be focused on its present site.
 The colliery itself closed in 1960.

-Management at Ushaw Colliery was uncompromising and brutal in the early 1880s when there was a particular bitter strike that resulted in the dismissal of a union official under dubious circumstances and the forceful eviction of miners from the village.
+Management at Ushaw Colliery was uncompromising and brutal in the early 1880s when there was a particularly bitter strike that resulted in the dismissal of a union official under dubious circumstances and the forceful eviction of miners from the village.
 Support for the newly homeless who encamped nearby came during this difficult period from Father Philip Fortin, the Catholic priest of Newhouse in Esh Winning.

 New Brancepeth and Alum Waters

-The nineteenth century colliery at New Brancepeth was established in 1872 (it closed in 1953) and was originally called Sleetburn but New Brancepeth was adopted to avoid confusion with Sleekburn in Northumberland.
-The colliery and new village lay on land belonging to Brancepeth Castle and the coal of the Brancepeth region had a good reputation and this explains the adopting of the name.
+The nineteenth century colliery at New Brancepeth was established in 1872 (it closed in 1953) and was originally called Sleetburn but ‘New Brancepeth’ was adopted to avoid confusion with Sleekburn in Northumberland.
+The colliery and new village lay on land belonging to Brancepeth Castle and the coal of the Brancepeth region had a good reputation so this explains the adopting of the name.

 Ushaw has a long history that begins many miles from County Durham and has stood on this site since 1808, long before the neighbouring villages of Ushaw Moor, Bearpark and Langley Park came into being.
-The roots of Ushaw’s story go back to Elizabethan times in 1558 when the queen suppressed Catholicism though many continued to secretly practise the religion, particularly in the North of England.
+The roots of Ushaw’s story go back to Elizabethan times in 1558 when the queen suppressed Catholicism, though many continued to secretly adhere to the old religion, particularly in the North of England.

 In 1791 the Catholic mass was legalised but the foundation of Catholic academies or colleges remained illegal.
 Douai at this time had a noted North East England influence.
 In 1790 William Gibson of Stonecroft near Hexham, who was the president of that college, was succeeded by Edward Kitchin, a chaplain of Lartington Hall near Barnard Castle.